unc0mm0n-name/RaspiThincc/README.md

 # RaspiThincc

-An Easy to use RaspberryPi Thin Client
+An Easy to use RaspberryPi Thin Client.
-The idea is to create a simple, low cost, low effort thin client to use it with any tier 1 support level to connect it to any multi-session server like a Windows TS or RDS, for example.
+The idea is to create a simple, low cost, low effort thin client to be use it by anyone with any multi-session server like a Windows TS or RDS, for example.

 How?
-Well i will start with a minimal custom raspbian image, with simple bash script (raspi-config style) that installs all the dependencies and configuration files need it.
+Well it will be based in a Raspbian Stretch Lite image, and the project itself will have a shell script to simplify the configurations and the dependencies installation (like a raspi-config style).

 It's based on:
   - OS: Raspbian Stretch Lite